Colombia 2026

 Upcoming

 • PLANNING SESSIONS.
-We’ll meet together at Sacred Mission Church a few times during the months preceding the trip.
+We’ll meet together virtually or at Sacred Mission Church a few times during the months preceding the trip.
 Be on the lookout for meeting invites soon!

 • PAYMENT & FUNDRAISING.
 Once you register, you’ll be able to see your remaining balance on Church Center.
 Any fundraising and sponsorships will be applied before the final payment is due.